teamdeeson/codex/docs/handbook/project-roles.md

 # Project roles at Deeson.

-This page describes the roles individuals take on projects at Deeson.
+This page describes the roles individuals undertake on projects at Deeson.

 ## Shared accountabilities.